Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 - CMake is the build tool of choice, and is used to build all modules.
 - Source code is versioned in several GitHub repositories.
 - The GStreamer multimedia framework sits at the heart of Kurento Media Server.
-- In addition to GStreamer, Kurento uses lots of other libraries, such as Boost, jsoncpp, or libnice.
+- In addition to GStreamer, Kurento uses lots of other libraries, such as Boost, jsoncpp, libsrtp, or libnice.